nivinsrinivas/starlink_assignment/README.md

 4. Finally run: `./execute_pipeline.sh`

 5. The prediction will be displayed in the terminal.
+> This will take a couple mins to complete, sit back and relax!

+- The output will be displayed in terminal.
+After 10 seconds, a DBT document will open on your browser with the results.

 ## Implementation details
 ### Custom Extractor for SpaceX API